heypiotr/overwatch-lfg/README.md

 ## How to run a local dev environment

-Clone the repo, run `npm install` and `HTTPS=true npm start`.
+Clone the repo, run `npm install` and `npm start`.
 That's it!
-(Make sure the app is running on port 3000, because the Battle.net OAuth is set to redirect to "https://localhost:3000".)
+(Make sure the app is running on port 3000, because the Battle.net OAuth is set to redirect to "http://localhost:3000".)

 Note: by default, it'll connect to the "production" Twilio Sync service.
 If you log in to Battle.net and add yourself to the catalog, you'll actually be adding yourself to the live version too :wink:.